 Click here to BUY WINE!

-Enjoy a Snack Basket--Traditional and Mediterranean Snack baskets available ($15) and Sangria (red and white) by the pitcher (large-$18 and small-$14), or wine or Sangria by the glass-$5.
+Enjoy a Snack Basket--Traditional and Mediterranean Snack baskets are available and Sangria (red and white) by the pitcher or wine or Sangria by the glass.
 Relax on our deck and enjoy the scenic view.

 This 2013 season Lexington Valley Vineyard is offering their "Wine and Wags" event on the second Friday of the month, May through October.
 Come celebrate Friday with unique Virginia wines and your furry friends!
 You are invited to stroll the vineyards with your pet.
 Bring a picnic lunch or purchase snack baskets.
 Water and biscuits for Fido.
 Join other dog lovers for a waggingly good time.
 Wine and Wags dates for the 2013 season: May 10, June 14, July 12, August 9, and September 13, and October 11.

 We also have plantings of Vignoles, Foch, Traminette, and Vidal blanc, all of which are French-American hybrid.
 We also have a planting of Catawba, an American grape.

 Click here for directons to Lexington Valley Vineyard.